 3) Inspect It

-Before you list your car for sale, take it to a dealership or independent mechanic for a professional inspection.
-This will alert you to any problems that you need to fix, including body damage, broken headlights or taillights, and chipped windows.
+Potential buyers may want to test drive a vehicle to be sure it works fine.
+Similarly, before listing your current car for sale, you may want to take it to a dealership or independent mechanic for a professional inspection.
+That way, you can fix problems that might otherwise force you to sell for less money, such as body damage, broken headlights or taillights, and chipped windows.

 4) Detail It